Friendly-Snail/team-project_computer-animation/README.md

 ## Team Members
 ### Rawindhya Hettiarachchi
 I provided the initial starter code and README outline, refactored and cleaned up the HTML + JS for consistency, built the UI layout (canvas, file picker) [basically making things prettier ^_^], and added the interactive speed slider to replace the original hard-coded base speed.
-I also switched the background to a lighter sky-blue (to emulate the sky), implemented a per-vertex color gradient on the track, added moving semi-transparent clouds, and extended the cart’s shape deformation to include responding to speed.
+I also switched the background to a lighter sky-blue (to emulate the sky), implemented a per-vertex color gradient on the track, added moving semi-transparent clouds, and extended the cart's shape deformation to include responding to speed.

 ### Matthew Gatta
 I worked on wring slerp and quatToMatrix code.
 I worked on forces with Preston.
 I also added the Splines and